-- (xvii) The company has not incurred cash losses either in the preceding previous year or in the current year. - (xviii) There has been no resignation of the statutory auditors of the Company during the year and accordingly the reporting under Clause 3(xviii) of the Order is not applicable to the Company. - (xix) On the basis of analysis of information relating to financial ratios, ageing and expected dates of realisation of financial assets and payment of liabilities, other information accompanying the financial statements, our knowledge of the Board of Directors and Management plan and based on our examination, evidence and supporting assumptions, we are of the opinion that no material uncertainty exist on the date of audit report and the company is capable of meeting its existing liabilities at the date Balance Sheet as and when they fall due within one year from the date of Balance Sheet. - (xx) According to the information and explanations given to us and records of the company examined by us, the company is not required to be complied with section 135 of Companies Act, 2013.
+- (xvii) The company has not incurred cash losses either in the preceding previous year or in the current year. - (xviii) There has been no resignation of the statutory auditors of the Company during the year and accordingly the reporting under Clause 3(xviii) of the Order is not applicable to the Company. - (xix) On the basis of analysis of information relating to financial ratios, ageing and expected dates of realisation of financial assets and payment of liabilities, other information accompanying the financial statements, our knowledge of the Board of Directors and Management plan and based on our examination, evidence and supporting assumptions, we are of the opinion that no material uncertainty exist on the date of audit report and the company is capable of meeting its existing liabilities at the date Balance Sheet as and when they fall due within one year from the date of Balance Sheet.
+We, however, state that this is not an assurance as to the future viability of the Company.
+We further state that our reporting is based on the facts up to the date of the audit report and we neither give any guarantee nor any assurance that all liabilities falling due within a period of one year from the balance sheet date, will get discharged by the Company as and when they fall due. - (xx) According to the information and explanations given to us and records of the company examined by us, during the year company is not required to be complied with section 135 of Companies Act, 2013.
 Accordingly, reporting under clause 3 (xx) of the Order is not applicable for the year. - (xxi) The reporting under Clause 3(xxi) of the Order is not applicable in respect of audit of standalone financial statements.
 Accordingly, no comment in respect of the said clause has been included in this report.

-For Sankar & Moorthy

-Chartered Accountants Firm Reg.
-No. 003575S Sd/-
+For Sankar & Moorthy Chartered Accountants Firm Reg.
+No. 003575S Sd/-JAYAPRAKESH MC, FCA (Partner)

-Date: 20th May, 2022
+Date: 29th May, 2023

-"ANNEXURE B" TO THE INDEPENDENT AUDITORS' REPORT
+"ANNEXURE -B" TO THE INDEPENDENT AUDITORS' REPORT

-REFERRED TO IN PARAGRAPH 2(f) UNDER THE HEADING "REPORT ON OTHER LEGAL AND REGULATORY REQUIREMENTS" OF OUR INDEPENDENT AUDITORS REPORT OF EVEN DATE ON THE STANDALONE FINANCIAL STATEMENTS OF THE WESTERN INDIA PLYWOODS LIMITED FOR THE YEAR ENDED $31^{\rm ST}$ MARCH 2022
+REFERRED TO IN PARAGRAPH 2(f) UNDER THE HEADING "REPORT ON OTHER LEGAL AND REGULATORY REQUIREMENTS" OF OUR INDEPENDENT AUDITORS REPORT OF EVEN DATE ON THE STANDALONE FINANCIAL STATEMENTS OF THE WESTERN INDIA PLYWOODS LIMITED FOR THE YEAR ENDED 31SI MARCH 2023